 No more stories, no more excuses, and especially, no more lying cop bullshit.
 It was time to get down to the nitty-gritty.
 The bullshit was going to stop - right here and now.

 My Thompson was immediately seized by the U.S. Marshal, and delivered to the Judge.

 Anaheim had just lost control of my Thompson - permanently.

 The Three Wise Men Of Anaheim were then given a little surprise reward by the Judge: short, unplanned vacations - a few days in jail - for repeated contempt of court and obstruction of justice.
 Payback is a bitch, isn't it?
-I'm fairly certain I could have asked the Judge to increase those sentences, but never thought of it at the time, or I didn't have the balls.
+I'm fairly certain I could have asked the Judge to increase those sentences, but never thought of it at the time, or I didn't have the courage.